 What We Do

 MakerKids was named Best Kids’ Workshops by Toronto Life Magazine and one of the top ten awesome birthday parties in Toronto by Today’s Parent.
 Thousands of kids have participated in our programs.
 In the past, we have done Content and Curriculum Development for clients like Intel and 3D Systems, and Professional Development services for clients such as the Toronto Public Library.
 We’ve been featured in major media such as Wired, CTV and the Globe and Mail, and have spoken at SXSW, Maker Faire, MakerCon, and more.
 Our Board of Advisors includes Dale Dougherty (CEO of Maker Media, MAKE Magazine and Maker Faire) and Massimo Banzi (CEO of Arduino).
-We are proud to be a Certified B Corporation, which recognizes our commitment to social impact.

 We are a mission-driven company and our mission is to help people reach their potential and make a positive impact on the world.
 We are leading programs that improve kids’ lives significantly, enabling to see their own power and realize that they can make a difference.